Flossing With Braces

 The “Why”

-Periodontal (gum) disease affects most people at some point in their lives according to the Centers for Disease Control.
+Periodontal (gum) disease affects most people at some point in their lives, according to the Centers for Disease Control.
 Periodontal disease leads to tooth decay and is an indicator in a host of other diseases like heart disease, diabetes and even cancer.
 Luckily, if caught early, it can be easily reversed.
 Flossing is the number one defense against periodontal disease.
 If you’d like to learn more about periodontal disease, read our Why Should I Floss blog.

 Flossing with braces is a bit more time consuming than without braces, but keep in mind this is important for your overall health.
 A straight, beautiful smile won’t last long if you have periodontal disease.
 Besides, your teeth will move a lot faster with healthy gums!